tamato/profaneEschaton/cthul/cthul_notes.md

 command separators

-Scriptings notes from teh devs readnews ANNOUNCE 5453
- - If you use svof, why do you use svof?
- - If you use wsys, why do you use wsys?
- - If you use nexsys, why do you use nexsys?
- - For any other script packages you use, what is it that you can't live without, and why?
- - For your personal scripts, what have you gone out of your way to code, and why?
-    ISCRIPT ON <client> BECAUSE <reason>

 Emote list
     emote (clean's off the debirs from @statue,) showing respect to the anciet Chaos Lord. emote approaches @statue